Jay Heiler: Statements on Immigrants

 During his time at The State Press at ASU, Heiler wrote editorials critical of immigrants to the United States maintaining their native language and cultures:The immigrants come here to start a new life, then try to cling to their own language and customs.
 This tendency leads to all sorts of societal problems, ranging from interracial unrest to unexplained disappearances of dogs.
 The former difficulty crops up wherever aliens are to be found; the latter arose in California when the Vietnamese arrived.Heiler has since stated that he has arrived at a "different set of policy judgements" with respect to "Dreamers."
 Heiler was a signatory to a letter to President Trump in December 2016 urging him to support DACA students.
 However, as a voting member of the Arizona Board of Regents, Heiler cast the only dissenting vote against providing in-state tuition for students protected under DACA.

 Biological Sex and Gender Student Policy at Great Hearts Academies

 As Board Chairman for Great Hearts Academies, a large charter school network based in Phoenix, Arizona, Heiler was part of the team that oversaw the passage of the "Biological Sex and Gender Policy" across all 25 Great Hearts campuses in Arizona and Texas affecting more than 10,000 students.
-The policy, which defines a person's gender identity by their biological sex, is seen by local LGBT organizations as targeting and discriminating against transgender students at all Great Hearts schools.
+The policy, which defines a person's gender identity by their biological sex, is seen by many as a plan that protects children.